CartoDB/cartodb/doc/quickstart.md

 ## Found a bug?

-Please report it in [deep insights repo](https://github.com/CartoDB/deep-insights.js/issues)
+Please report it in [deep insights repo](https://github.com/CartoDB/deep-insights.js/issues), make sure you report the version you are using.
+To check the version just open the developer tools and check `cartodb.deepInsights.VERSION`

 ## API